Stypox/quadermas/README.md

 ## Documents
 - Find the documents you need thanks to filters (by year and by subject).
 - Download a document by just tapping on it: an Android notification will show up.
 When the download has finished the notification can be clicked to view the downloaded document.

+## Timetable
+- See the timetable for specific days.